-We understand that dental procedures can cause anxiety, which is why we take extra steps to make sure you feel comfortable and informed.
-Many patients tell us they barely felt anything during their extraction.
-Your comfort is our top priority.
-We’ll explain what will happen and answer any questions you have.
+We understand that dental procedures can cause anxiety.
+At DICE Dental, we take extra steps to make sure you feel comfortable and informed.
+We’ll explain what you can expect during treatment and will numb your mouth so you don’t feel pain.
 Many patients find that knowing what to expect during the procedure helps them feel more at ease.

 Reasons Why You Might Need a Tooth Extraction

-There are several reasons why you might need to have a tooth pulled:
+You might need to have a tooth pulled for several reasons:

 - Severe Tooth Decay: When a cavity is too big to be fixed with a filling or crown, the tooth may need to come out.